pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 ### <a id="control-desired-namespaces"></a>Control the `desired-namespaces` ConfigMap with GitOps

 You can maintain the [`desired-namespaces`](about.hbs.md#desired-ns-configmap) ConfigMap in your Git repository instead of using the [controller](about.hbs.md#nsp-controller).
-You can use the GitOps0 tool of your choice to override the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) in the `tap-namespace-provisioning` namespace.
+You can use the GitOps tool of your choice to override the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) in the `tap-namespace-provisioning` namespace.